dandenney/line-by-line/README.md

 # Line-by-Line 📝

-A beautiful, minimalist daily journaling app that helps you reflect on your learning journey.
-Built with Next.js, TypeScript, and Supabase.
+A beautiful, minimalist journaling app focused on learning and reflection.
+Built with Next.js, TypeScript, OpenAI, and Tailwind CSS.

 ![Line-by-Line Screenshot](https://via.placeholder.com/800x400/1A2630/FFFFFF?text=Line-by-Line+Journaling+App)

 ## ✨ Features

-- **Daily Reflections**: Answer three thoughtful questions each day
+- **Learning-Focused Reflection**: Start with the simple question "What stood out to you today?"
-- **Streak Tracking**: Build momentum with visual streak tracking
+- **AI-Powered Follow-ups**: GPT-powered conversation to explore your thoughts deeper
-- **Beautiful UI**: Clean, distraction-free interface
+- **Writing Prompt Generation**: Get 1-3 writing prompts for blog posts, social media, or internal sharing
-- **Cloud Sync**: Your entries are safely stored in the cloud
+- **Clean, Full-Screen Interface**: Minimal UI inspired by iA Writer
-- **LLM Ready**: Flexible question system for future AI integration
+- **Save & Archive**: Keep track of your favorite writing ideas
-- **Mobile Friendly**: Works great on all devices
+- **Mobile Friendly**: Works beautifully on all devices

 ## 🚀 Quick Start